-Kenneth M. Jacobs has served as Chairman of the Board and Chief Executive Officer, or CEO, of the Company since November 16, 2009.
-The Board carefully considered a variety of governance arrangements following the tragic death of the Company's former Chairman and CEO in October 2009, including separating the roles of Chairman and CEO.
+Kenneth M. Jacobs has served as Chairman of the Board and CEO of the Company since November 2009.
+The Board carefully considered a variety of governance arrangements following the sudden death of the Company's former Chairman and CEO in October 2009, including separating the roles of Chairman and CEO.
 The Board appointed Mr. Jacobs as the Company's Chairman and CEO following this measured and comprehensive review.
 At the same time, the Board also recognized the need for strong independent perspectives to balance the combined Chairman and CEO positions and to avoid any potential conflicts.
 The Board created the Lead Director position in November 2009 to provide this balance.